3dkrender/WAX_CS_Template/Client/README.md

 ## React UI

-This template uses the [React NextUI V2](https://https://nextui.org/) library for the UI.
+This template uses the [React HeroUI (Previously called NextUI)](https://www.heroui.com/) library for the UI.
 Feel free to use any other UI library.

 ## Usage